Facts About Red Wine and the Health Benefits of Red Wine

 At a serving temperature of 60-65 F wines are at their best.
 If they are too warm they will taste alcoholic, too cold, and they will taste bitter and astringent.

-Oak barrels are preferred for fermenting and aging wine since it provides flavor and aroma to the wine.
+Oak barrels are preferred for fermenting and ageing wine since it provides flavour and aroma to the wine.